Law enforcement technology: Four trends to know for 2026

 Table of Contents

-- 1. Data insights drive smarter policing.
+- 1. Data insights are driving smarter law enforcement.

 - 2. Integrated technologies are being used to support police officers.